 You can update these beneficiary designations.
 Many people complete paperwork when starting a new job, selecting the beneficiaries for your employer-offered insurance.
 Maybe you do the same for a 401K.
 Once done, many forget about it.
 And even in that process, people often do not seek the advice needed when considering the entire picture of their estates or life situations.

 To review your choices and how that works with your estate plan, an estate-planning attorney can be an excellent resource.
 The start of the new year is a perfect time to get this part of your financial house in order.
 Together, you and your attorney can determine what works best for your situation when considering the options and the consequences.
-To talk about your goals, call McCreary Law Office at 904-425-9046.
-I will be glad to discuss your concerns and develop an estate plan that helps put your goals in your plan.
+To talk about your goals, call an estate planning attorney to discuss your concerns and develop an estate plan that helps put your goals in your plan.